-The Galaxy Note 5 has pretty great battery life, but those coming from the Note 4 probably noticed a slight dip.
-It has a smaller, non-removable battery, but also faster charging and wireless charging.
-So it’s a good tradeoff.
+The Galaxy Note 5 has pretty great battery life, but those coming from the Note 4 or Note 7 probably noticed a slight dip.
+It has a small, non-removable battery, but also fast charging and wireless charging.
 However, if battery life seems to be getting worse try these few tips.

 First off you’ll want to make sure no rogue apps are draining the battery.
 Head into settings > system > battery and see what’s at the top of the list.
 If there’s a random app there, delete it, or open it and make changes so it can’t drain the battery like it is.
 Typical Android system, Google services, screen, or games are at the top.
 If it’s something else, that could be the problem.

 Try rebooting the phone, as something could be keeping the phone on and a quick reboot will clear things out.
 Also close unused apps that are big by following this guide.